syncfusion-content/maui-docs/MAUI/TimePicker/time-restriction.md

 ## Minimum Time

 The Time picker provides an option to restrict the selection of Time items by using the [MinimumTime]() property in [SfTimePicker](), and you cannot select the times beyond the minimum time range.
-The MinimumTime value has to be lesser than the MaximumTime value.
+The MinimumTime value has to be lesser than the MaximumTime value.When you set minimum time as timespan only hour and minute gets considered.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}

 <picker:SfTimePicker x:Name="Picker"
-                     MinimumTime="7:40:10">
+                     MinimumTime="7:40:0">
 </picker:SfTimePicker>

 {% endhighlight %}
 {% highlight c# tabtitle="C#" hl_lines="2" %}

 SfTiePicker picker = new SfTimePicker();
-picker.MinimumTime = new TimeSpan(7, 40, 10);
+picker.MinimumTime = new TimeSpan(7, 40, 0);
 this.Content = picker;

 {% endhighlight %}